Skip to contents

 This is an R implementation of the RLIN.F FORTRAN code in Velleman et. al's book.
 This function fits a robust line using a three-point summary strategy whereby the data are split into three equal length groups along the x-axis and a line is fitted to the medians defining each group via an iterative process.
 This function should mirror the built-in stat::line function in its fitting strategy but it outputs additional parameters.

-See the accompanying vignette Resistant Line for a detailed breakdown of the resistant line technique.
+See the accompanying resistant line article for a detailed breakdown of the resistant line technique.

 References